-In addition to historic and statutory relationships which some of the member colleges enjoy directly with the University of Toronto, the TST itself has been affiliated with the University of Toronto since 1978.
+In addition to historic, statutory, and covenantal relationships which the member colleges enjoy directly with the University of Toronto, the TST itself has been affiliated with the University of Toronto since 1978.
 A Memorandum of Agreement, agreed to by TST, the colleges, and the University of Toronto, provides for certain degrees to be conjointly offered by University of Toronto and the member colleges.
-Degree programs which are offered by a member institution of the TST, and which have been approved by both the Basic Degree Council and the University of Toronto as conjoint degrees, come under the academic jurisdiction of the TST Basic Degree Council.
-Degrees which have been so approved are called "conjoint basic degree programs."
-These are listed in Schedule "B" of the Memorandum of Agreement between the TST and the University, and are identified in 4.1 below.
-The University participates in the oversight of the conjoint degree programs through its representatives appointed to the TST's Board of Trustees, its academic councils, and its committees for faculty appointment and teaching status.
-Through the Memorandum of Agreement the colleges agree to observe various University policies and standards in such areas as academic discipline, academic freedom, and faculty appointments.
+Degree programs which are offered by a member institution of the TST, and which have been approved by both TST and the University of Toronto, are called "conjoint programs."
+These are listed in Schedule "B" of the Memorandum of Agreement between the TST and the University.
+The University participates in governance-level decisions relating to the policies and standards of the conjoint degree programs through its representatives appointed to the TST's Board of Trustees, the Academic Council, and certain other committees, and it also oversees processes of educational quality assurance.